marcusoftnet/marcusoftnet.github.io/_posts/2017-12-12-guest-post-on-queue-length.md

 ---
 layout: post
-title: "A post on the post on queue length"
+title: A post on the post on queue length
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-12-12 11:06:32
 tags:
  - Lean